-Your guide to getting the most out of your trackside experience at Shanghai International Circuit for Chinese Formula 1 Grand Prix.
-The race takes place this year on April 7-9, 2017.
+How to get the most out of your trackside experience at Shanghai International Circuit for the 2021 Formula 1 Chinese Grand Prix on April 9-11.

-- If your able to make it to the track on Friday, then you can make the most of open access to all the grandstands (the so-called ‘Free Friday’) and check out views from different parts of the circuit.
+- Going to the track on Friday?
+Make the most of open access to all the grandstands (the so-called ‘Free Friday’) and check out views from different parts of the circuit.

 - Rain is common in China on Grand Prix weekend!
 Don’t forget to check the weather forecast and be prepared when you head to the track.
 Even if you are in a covered grandstand, this doesn’t mean you won’t get wet!